Who We Are

 Pastor Rob and the session at NPC continued to meet to determine the long-term direction of NPC.
 One of our conclusions was that we have a great facility that needs to be utilized more fully.
 In the fall of 2019, we entered into an agreement with a ministry group that wanted to provide after-school care and instruction for the kids in the schools around the campus.
 We believe this is the type of ministry that we should support.
 Unfortunately, the leadership of this group was unable to obtain enough kids to participate in order to keep the ministry going.

-We also have made agreements with two other church communities to use our facilities on Sunday afternoons.
-We have a Syrian Orthodox church which meets at 12:30 and a Spanish-speaking congregation that meets at 3:00.
-(The Spanish congregation is currently meeting weekly, but the Syrian community is searching for a new priest and has not met since before COVID-19 began.)
+We also have made agreements with one other church community to use our facility on Sunday afternoons.
+We have a Spanish-speaking congregation that meets at 12:00.
+(The Spanish congregation is currently meeting weekly)

 In addition, the largest AA group in Bakersfield meets in our fellowship hall every Saturday night.